tsathoqqua/limadocs/docs/source/module/m_ansi.rst

 .. c:function:: int colour_strlen(string str)

-colour_strlen(s) gives the length of the visible portion of s.
+Gives the length of the visible portion of s.
 Colour codes (e.g. %^GREEN%^) are ignored.

 .. c:function:: string colour_truncate(string str, int len)

-colour_truncate(str, len) returns a string which consists of len or fewer visible characters, not counting colour codes.
+Returns a string which consists of len or fewer visible characters, not counting colour codes.